RN–B.S. Completion Program

-- All Nursing R.N.–B.S.
-Completion Program students admitted to the program are required to submit documentation of unencumbered State Professional Nurse licensure and current registration, liability insurance, health insurance, medical records with specific required immunizations, HIPAA, Child Abuse, Infection Control Certification, CPR certification, and two references prior to entering the first semester of the nursing major.
+- All Nursing RN–B.S. completion program students admitted to the program are required to submit documentation of unencumbered State Professional Nurse licensure and current registration, liability insurance, health insurance, medical records with specific required immunizations, HIPAA, Child Abuse, Infection Control Certification, and CPR certification prior to entering the first semester of the nursing major.
 Annual Physical Exam, vaccinations, and lab work are also required.

 Progression in the Nursing Major